citrix/citrix-daas-rest-go/citrixquickdeploy/docs/CustomerDetailsModel.md

 HasOnpremConnections returns a boolean if a field has been set.

+### SetOnpremConnectionsNil

+`func (o *CustomerDetailsModel) SetOnpremConnectionsNil(b bool)`

+ SetOnpremConnectionsNil sets the value for OnpremConnections to be an explicit nil

+### UnsetOnpremConnections
+`func (o *CustomerDetailsModel) UnsetOnpremConnections()`

+UnsetOnpremConnections ensures that no value is present for OnpremConnections, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)